Common Wildlife Problems in Fort Myers

 Animal feces found in the attic can belong to any number of creatures.
 Our technicians determine the species from the length, coloration, and contents of the droppings.
 While most wildlife creatures will use the same area repeatedly to leave their droppings, some animals like bats, rats, and possums will leave urine and solid waste behind them to mark their trails.
 Serious diseases like histoplasmosis and leptospirosis can be contracted by contact with animal droppings and urine.
 Stay away from it and call us immediately if you find it in your attic or other enclosed space.

 If you've got something floating in your pool that looks like animal poop, don't panic.
 You most likely do not need to drain your pool and waste money refilling it.
 Your local pool supply company will have all the necessary chemicals to sanitize the water once you have removed the solid waste.
 Take steps to prevent animal poop in the pool in the future like making sure enclosure doors are closed and locked, screen is not punctured, and that there are no dog or cat doors into your enclosure.

 Keeping Animals Away

 We often do inspections of residences and business that don't need the full-service treatment from our staff.
-IF you are spotting animals in the yard and want to know if they are also living inside the home, we can perform an interior and exterior inspection to determine what types of services you need.
+If you are spotting animals in the yard and want to know if they are also living inside the home, we can perform an interior and exterior inspection to determine what types of services you need.
+The most common call for this is Squirrel Removal, since squirrels can be very active in your backyard while also living in your attic.
 If your animal friends are only doing damage outside, this is a very good thing.
 We can help you to exclude them from any and all interior spaces, as well as make repairs, put up fencing, or apply netting or steel mesh to the exterior of the building.
 This will keep animals away in the future, and is called exclusion.
 We generally do exclusion work on every job we do unless the property owner refuses the service.